-Growing up, a big pot of spaghetti sauce bubbling away on the stove, as we called it, was a real treat that I remember looking forward to with relish.
+Growing up, a big pot of spaghetti sauce bubbling away on the stove, as we called it, was a real treat that I looked forward to with great anticipation.
 It was an all day event to make spaghetti sauce.
-My mother would use the largest pot in the kitchen and, at first, when I was very young she would use supermarket canned tomatoes then canned tomatoes that my dad and grandmother put up then a few years of frozen canned tomatoes that my mom and dad put up.
+My mother would use the largest pot in the kitchen and, at first, when I was very young she would use supermarket canned tomatoes then she used canned tomatoes that she and my dad put up then they went through a period of freezing the bountiful tomatoes from the garden.
 I don't remember the base but I believe it was onions and garlic without the carrots or celery.
 My mother put in a lot of spices, meatballs and sausages.
 The sauce would cook all day on the back burner where it would bubble up like the tar in the tar pits on my favorite show Land of the Lost.
 The sauce was thin bodied but chunky with tomatoes, onions and meat and always had a little pools of slick fat on top when it hadn't been stirred for a while.
 My parents always served it with spaghetti, and that shake cheese in the green can.

 My mother served a spaghetti dinner every other month or so,and even less during the the time period that my Grandmother served her Saturday spaghetti dinners.
 Eventually when I was a teenager and the arrival of ready to use pasta sauce on the market the original spaghetti dinner became even more rare.